 If you ask any computer gamer which brand offers the highest quality gaming hardware, the answer will be Asus.
 Asus has been working on creating some of the top high-speed wireless routers.

-One model I would like to focus on is Asus RT-AC88U, a fast wireless router that is currently priced at just below $300.
+One model I would like to focus on is Asus RT-AC88U.
 The Asus RT-AC88U is a beautiful piece of technology and similar to other Asus products that give you a perfect gaming experience.

 It offers a sleek black construction with red accents on the antennas.
 This model is completed with 8GB LAN ports that deliver high-speed internet without any performance issues.